The Subtle But Powerful Detail Many Missed On TIME’s ‘Person Of The Year’ Cover

 Taylor Swift and Ashley Judd are part of the ‘The Silence Breakers’, the group that graces the cover of TIME magazine’s 2017 ‘Person of The Year’ issue.
 What many might not have noticed is that the cover also features the elbow of another woman whose identity is not revealed.

-The woman who was cropped out of the cover is a young hospital worker from Texas who told her story anonymously to protect her family’s livelihood.
+The woman who was cropped out of the cover is a young hospital worker from Texas who had decided to tell her story anonymously, in order to protect her family’s livelihood.

 She decided to share her experience with sexual harassment “as an act of solidarity to represent all those who could not speak out.”
 Her inclusion on the cover as an undisclosed identity represents the many voices who are afraid to come forward with their own stories.